TweedleGloop/Discord-ChaosBot/README.md

 Step 3: Run botStart.bat and the bot should be up and running

+To change the Status, Command Prefix or Video thats linked when you click on watch just edit them in config.json

-WARNING: USING !HOW TOO MUCH WITH TOO MANY CHANNELS CAN EASILY GET YOU RATE LIMITED SO YOU WON'T BE ABLE TO USE DISCORD FOR AN HOUR.
+WARNING: USING ANY COMMAND THAT SENDS A LOT OF MESSAGES TOO MUCH IN TOO MANY CHANNELS CAN EASILY GET YOU RATE LIMITED.

 Also just please don't use this bot in a malicous way.
 I just made it to test what I can do so please dont harass or damage anyones server in any way.